SenseNet/sensenet/docs/content-query.md

 ### Portlet usage examples

+> The examples below are related to the old WebForms user interface of sensenet.
+We encourage you to use a more modern UI solution using our [client-side packages](https://www.npmjs.com/org/sensenet).

-You can use query text in the following places:
+You can use query text in the following places on th UI:

 #### Search boxes

-When you search for a content on the main portal search, you can make a simple search for one word, but using the full [Query syntax](query-syntax.md) you can create more sophisticated searches.
+When you search for a content on the portal, you can make a simple search for one word, but using the full [Query syntax](query-syntax.md) you can create more sophisticated searches.

 ### Smart folders

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/Demo-smartfolder.png" style="margin: 20px auto" />

-SmartFolder is a very powerful portal builder feature of sensenet.
-You can define a query to collect content from anywhere in the portal and present them as children in a SmartFolder.
+**SmartFolder** is a very powerful portal builder feature of sensenet.
+You can define a query to collect content from anywhere in the portal and present them as **children** in a SmartFolder.

 ### Portlet property windows